-The School of Rehabilitation Science emphasizes the development of high standards related to professional conduct, in conjunction with a program of study in basic, applied and clinical sciences, to ensure that graduates are capable of working safely and effectively as physiotherapists and to prepare students for employment expectations on graduation.
+The School of Rehabilitation Science emphasizes the development of high standards related to professional conduct, in conjunction with a program of study in basic, applied and clinical sciences.
+This is to ensure that graduates are capable of working safely and effectively as physiotherapists and to prepare students for employment expectations on graduation.

-These absence guidelines are designed to emphasize: meeting obligations to patients and maximizing the experience gained in clinical facilities.
+These absence guidelines are designed to emphasize: a. obligations to patients and b. maximizing the experience gained in clinical facilities.
 Only illness and compassionate leave can be considered as reasons for absence without prior approval.
 For the MPT clinical education component, requests for approval of absence for other reasons are normally not granted.
 However, when granted in special circumstances, such absence requires make-up time.

-Students should be aware that postponing clinical placements will often result in a delayed convocation date as there is normally no available time within the MPT to make up significant lost clinical placement time.
+Students should be aware that postponing/deferring or repeating clinical placements will often result in a delayed convocation date as there is normally no available time within the MPT to make up significant lost clinical placement time.

 These guidelines related to absences from clinical practice course time, and the official application for absence form, can be found in the Student Handbook and in the School of Rehabilitation Science, Master of Physical Therapy web site at https://medicine.usask.ca/policies/special-requests-for-absence-from-a-clinical-placement.php.

 The following outlines detailed guidelines and procedures for special requests for absence from clinical practicum course time.